 How are FIG Leaders trained?

-FIG Leaders register for a 3-credit General Studies course in Spring Quarter that meets for one-50 minute lecture and one-50 minute quiz section per week.
+FIG Leaders register for a 3-credit General Studies course in Spring Quarter that meets for two hours one a week.
 Class times can be found under the “Commitments” tab on the previous page.
 The course will be credit/no credit and will prepare FIG Leaders to successfully facilitate a General Studies 199 course.
 This class offers intensive training in public speaking, facilitation, lesson module development, and leadership.
 FIG Leaders are expected to attend a 4-hour Pre-Quarter Training before fall quarter where they will learn logistics for Husky Kick Off , re-inforce what they learned in Spring, and practice facilitating conversations/ice breakers.
 Then in the Fall, when FIG Leaders are teaching their 199 course, they will also be enrolled in a General Studies course that meets for a 50-minute class each week.
 In this class, FIG Leaders can check in and talk about how their class is going, learn skills to better their 199 course, and learn how to grade their student’s work.